AmelieRolland/weather-app/README.md

 They asked me to change the api they were using (weathermeteo) and use openmeteo, with some new requests.
 This is the first time I worked with existing code, it was very interesting.

-There is a big JS community on internet so I could find most solutions to my problematics, therefore, I couldn't install node-cron, maybe because of the node version.
-I even tried an other one, 'cron', but it wasn't successfull either.
+There is a big JS community on internet so I could find most solutions to my problematics.
-**UPDATE** Je pense avoir réussi à gérer le chargement toutes les heures en utilisant set interval.

-I added a file, in Services, where I made a function to change the main image acording to the weather code.
+I added a file, in Services, where I made a function to change the main image + description acording to the weather code.

 Also, since I trained myself, maybe I used some methods, or functions that are not the most optimized; I'm sure I will learn more soon and change it when needed.